 Beef Rib Cuts

 Since you can’t very well plate an entire beef rib from stem to sternum, beef ribs are divided into three separate cuts.
-Some butchers subdivide them even further, but these are the most common cuts and terms.
+Some butchers subdivide them even further, but these are the most common different types of beef ribs.

 Let’s meet them, shall we?